About the weekend

 Sponsoring is a great way to help the camp and the community.
 We have various packages available and in return you'll be thanked online, on social media, in our printed material, email newsletters, as well as around the venue over the event as well (depending on sponsorship level)!
 You can see the various packages available as well as how to get in touch over on our sponsorship page.

 Want to get your hand dirty in code, help test, or update documentation?
-Then sprinting is for you, not just for seasoned devs sprinting is open to everyone.
-With each sprint having a sprint mentor you can gain advice and guidance on giving back directly to Drupal.org.
-Find out more about sprinting and sign up on our sprints page.
+Then contributing is for you, not just for seasoned devs contributing is open to everyone.
+With each room having a contribution mentor you can gain advice and guidance on giving back directly to Drupal.org.
+Find out more about contribution and sign up on our contribute page.

 Sessions are short talks given by people on a range of available topics.
 Lasting up to 45mins (the speaker can use as much or little of this time as they want) it's a great way to learn something new or something more about a topic you already have an interest in.
 Fancy submitting a session?
 We have had many first time speakers of the years and will help as much as we can with any questions and prep.
 You can find out more about the sessions and submit on our sessions page.